Bicroft Mine

 Bicroft Mine is a decommissioned underground uranium mine, located in Cardiff, near Bancroft, Ontario, Canada.

 It is one of fourteen former uranium mines in Ontario that is monitored by the Canadian Nuclear Safety Commission, and one of twenty in Canada.

 Aside from uranium, the mine has also produced globally renowned samples of Kainosite-(Y).

 Location

 Bicroft Mine is a decommissioned former underground uranium mine in Cardiff, 19 km southwest of Bancroft, Ontario, Canada.

 It is one of four former mines near Bancroft - the others being Faraday Mine/Madawaska Mine, Dyno Mine, and Greyhawk Mine.
+It is also one of fourteen former uranium mines in Ontario that is monitored by the Canadian Nuclear Safety Commission, and one of twenty of such in Canada.

 Products

 Aside from uranium, the mine has also produced globally renowned samples of Kainosite-(Y).

 Discovery of uranium - 1922 to 1953

 Uranium was first discovered in the area of Cardiff in 1922 by W. M. Richardson.
 Between 1953 and 1956, one hundred area prospects were opened, including one by Central Lake Uranium Mines Limited that later turned into Bicroft Mine.